SjoerdV/ConvertOneNote2MarkDown/docs/README.md

 ### Installation

-Clone this repository to acquire the powershell script.
+Clone this repository to acquire the PowerShell script.

 ### Usage